-The PCC's Board is ultimately responsible for the establishment of such procedures and controls in order to provide reasonable assurance that Atlas is adequately capitalised in the interest of all stakeholders.
+The PCC's Board are ultimately responsible for the establishment of such procedures and controls in order to provide reasonable assurance that the Atlas Group is adequately capitalised in the interest of all stakeholders.
+Adequate reporting by the Executive to the Board is routinely carried out.

-The Board has also developed a medium-term capital management plan.
-This control is largely reflected in the Company's ORSA which factors in future year projections for both the Core and the Cells.
-The ORSA approved by the PCC's board reports forecasts for the PCC which carries on to register high solvency margin ratios in excess of those required for the medium term.
+The PCC's Board of Directors has also developed a Group wide medium-term capital management plan.
+This control is largely reflected in the Group's ORSA which factors in future year projections for both the Group and the Cells incorporated within the PCC.
+The ORSA approved by the Solo Undertaking's board carries forecasts that the Group will carry on to register high solvency margin ratios in excess of those required for the medium term.